Sightsavers: Sightsavers (1987–Present)

 In 2013, Sightsavers launched its first policy campaign, Put Us in the Picture, calling for global development to be inclusive of people with disabilities.
 In December 2018, the campaign's main goal was achieved (for the UK government to publish a disability strategy outlining how it would ensure global aid was disability-inclusive).
 The campaign relaunched as Equal World in 2019, with a broader global call for the United Nations and its member states to uphold disability rights.
 In the latter half of 2019 a petition for the campaign gained 50,000 signatures worldwide and was handed in to the UN Under-Secretary-General in December 2019.
+In 2021, the Put Us in the Picture website, hosted by Sightsavers Ireland, won the award for Not-for-profit website of the year at Ireland's annual National Digital Awards.

+Sightsavers, with funding from the World Bank, launched the School Health Integrated Programming (SHIP) project in 2016.
+Initially intended as a pilot, the project worked with governments in Cambodia, Ethiopia, Ghana and Senegal to improve awareness and health for both vision and nutrition in schools.
+The pilot proved successful enough for the project to be rolled out in Liberia in 2018 and Pakistan in 2019.

 In December 2017, Sightsavers celebrated its one billionth treatment for neglected tropical diseases (NTDs).

+In 2018, Sightsavers launched their Accelerate Trachoma Elimination program, which aims to support the elimination of trachoma as a public health risk in at least 15 countries while speeding up the progress of elimination in two other countries by 2027.
+As of November 2025, the program has proven to play a key role in the elimination of trachoma in eight countries: Ghana, The Gambia, Malawi, Benin, Mali, Pakistan, Senegal and Egypt.

+September 2025 saw Sightsavers join Bloomberg Philanthropies' Vision Initiative to boost eye health services and help address the global vision crisis by improving access to eye care in Kenya and Nigeria.
+The program, which has funding of $75 million, aims to carry out millions of eye tests, provide access to glasses and build sustainable healthcare systems while supporting long-term government investment.